Annette Kellerman's amazing life

 You can see her physical prowess in this rare footage of her unique style of underwater ballet:

 A true trailblazer, we salute Annette Kellerman – Australia's Fearless Mermaid.

-Discover more about Annette in our online exhibition and the accompanying curated collection, including excerpts of one of the last interviews before her death, newsreels, silent film excerpts, stunning photographs and candid home movie footage taken later in her life.
+Discover more about Annette in our curated collection, including excerpts of one of the last interviews before her death, newsreels, silent film excerpts, stunning photographs and candid home movie footage taken later in her life.

 Main image: Annette Kellerman as a child.
 NFSA title: 585896.

 Want to be the first to hear stories and news from the NFSA?